-Securitisation in Malaysia began in 2001, following the introduction of the Guidelines on the Offering of Asset-backed Securities ("ABS Guidelines") by the SC in response to global trends and in line with the Capital Market Masterplan initiatives to strengthen and improve the Malaysian capital markets.
+Securitisation in Malaysia began in 2001, following the introduction of the Guidelines on the Offering of Asset-backed Securities (ABS Guidelines) by the Securities Commission of Malaysia (SC) in response to global trends and in line with the Capital Market Masterplan initiatives to strengthen and improve the Malaysian capital markets.
 Similar to other jurisdictions, asset-backed securities (ABS) are securities that are issued pursuant to a securitisation transaction.